How to Make Whipped Honey (& 5 Delicious Creamed Honey Flavors)

 Store creamed honey in a cool, dark place in an airtight container.
 It will be naturally thick and very creamy.

-Cinnamon Creamed Honey
+Cinnamon Whipped Honey

 Add 1 T of ground cinnamon to 1 cup of honey.

 Mix 2 T of powdered, freeze-dried berries per 1 cup of honey.
-Mix following the creamed honey instructions above and enjoy!

 Nutrition